 - difficulty breathing

-If you take blood thinners, EPO may increase bleeding.
-EPO may lower blood pressure, so don’t take it if you take medications that lower blood pressure or blood thinners.
+EPO may potentially lower blood pressure, so do not take it if you take medications that lower blood pressure or blood thinners.

 EPO may also increase the effect of the HIV medication lopinavir.